syslua/syslua/docs/architecture/05-snapshots.md

 $ sys rollback --dry-run          # Preview what would change
 ```

-**Key insight**: Derivations don't need to be "rolled back" - they're immutable in the store.
-Only activations change.
+**Key insight**: Builds don't need to be "rolled back" - they're immutable in the store.
+Only binds change, and each bind has `destroy_actions` that reverse its effect.

 ## Rollback Algorithm